Travelling for Two: Flying During Pregnancy

-Once you've gotten a clean bill of health from your doctor, there are some things you should do to ease the discomforts of air travel.
+Once you've got a clean bill of health from your doctor, there are some things you should do to ease the discomforts of air travel.
 Depending on where you are in your pregnancy, there are different aspects of flying that can affect you more than others.
 Use common sense and do everything you can to reduce your stress level when flying, no matter what trimester you happen to be in.

 - At this point in your pregnancy, nausea and fatigue are the biggest issues.
 Ask the airline for a seat near the middle of the plane, shown to give the smoothest ride

 - Allow everyone to board and disembark before you to avoid standing for long periods.